 Nontaxable uses.
-The nontaxable uses of CNG are discussed in Chapter 2.
+The nontaxable uses of CNG are discussed under Other Fuels (Including Alternative Fuels) in chapter 2.

 Fuels Used on Inland Waterways

 The tax on inland waterways fuel use applies at the rate listed on Form 720.
 This is in addition to all other taxes imposed on the sale or use of the fuel.